chapel-lang/chapel/doc/rst/technotes/errorHandling.rst

 -------

 Errors can be thrown by methods, just as with any other function.
-An overriding method must throw if the overriden method throws, or not throw if the overridden method does not throw.
+An overriding method must throw if the overridden method throws, or not throw if the overridden method does not throw.

 .. code-block:: chapel